In the event of a qualifying life event (QLE), employees qualify to make changes in their current health plan benefits selection. Are you eligible?

 Change in marital status

-- If an employee has a baby or adopts a child, they can usually add their child to their insurance policy within 30 days of birth.
+- Having a baby or adopting a child.
+If an eligible worker has a baby or adopts a child, they can usually add their child to their insurance policy within 30 days of birth.

 How long do I have to act on a qualifying life event?

 Typically, you will have 60 days from the date of the QLE to make amendments to your current benefits plan.
-So, if you turned 26 on April 25th, 2018, that is the date that commences your 60 day window to make selections in your new benefits plan.
-If you got married on May 1st, the same applies.
+So, if you turned 26 on April 25th, 2022, that is the date that commences your 60 day window to make selections in your new benefits plan.
+If you got married on May 1, the same applies.